 Know What to Do in a Car Accident

 These tips will do well to keep you safe, but even with the best planning, accidents can still happen.
-If you are involved in a car accident, stay calm, move to the side of the road, and contact Peter Davis Law to help you get the resolution you deserve.
+If you are involved in a car accident, stay calm, move to the side of the road, and contact Peter Davis & Associates to help you get the resolution you deserve.